In order to determine if your check is one in which we can prosecute, you must be able to answer "yes" to the following questions:

 After you submit your checks for prosecution, we will mail you a receipt for the bad check.
 In most cases, our office will attempt to contact the bad check writer by mail giving him/her seven days to pay the check through the District Attorney’s Office before criminal charges are filed.
 If the bad check writer does not respond to our attempts, we will file a criminal charge against him/her.
 Either a summons or a warrant may be issued for the maker of the check.
 You will be notified by subpoena to appear if a hearing or trial is scheduled.
 We also subpoena the person who accepted the check, the person who wrote the certified letter, and the person who mailed the certified letter.

 If you have any questions or problems, please feel free to call the Worthless Check Division at 785-841-0211.
-Dorothy will be happy to answer your questions.
+Our staff will be happy to answer your questions.